Loop coproduct in Morse and Floer homology: Viterbo's isomorphism intertwines -structures

 \subsection{Floer annuli}

 Now we define a moduli space of Floer maps into $T^*M$ over the moduli space $\PP$ of annuli in Figure~\ref{fig:annuli-varying-modulus}.
-For this, we choose a family of $1$-forms $\beta_\tau$, $\tau\in\PP$, with the following properties (see Figure~\ref{fig:Floer-annuli}): \begin{itemize} \item $d\beta_\tau\leq 0$ for all $\tau$; \item $\beta_\tau$ equals $dt$ near the (positive) interior puncture, and $2\,dt$ in coordinates $(s,t)\in[0,\eps)\times\R/\Z$ near each (negative) boundary component, i.e., it has weights $1,2,2$; \item on annuli of infinite modulus, $\beta_\tau$ has weights at the positive/negative punctures as shown in the figure. \end{itemize}
+For this, we choose a family of $1$-forms $\beta_\tau$, $\tau\in\PP$, with the following properties (see Figure~\ref{fig:Floer-annuli}): \begin{itemize} \item $d\beta_\tau\leq 0$ for all $\tau$; \item $\beta_\tau$ equals $dt$ near the (positive) interior puncture, and $2\,dt$ in coordinates $(s,t)\in[0,\eps)\times\R/\Z$ near each (negative) boundary component, i.e., it has weights $1,2,2$; \item on annuli of infinite modulus, $\beta_\tau$ has weights at the punctures (positive or negative) as shown in the figure. \end{itemize}

-In the figure the black circles are boundary components, blue circles are interior punctures (viewed as positive/negative when going upwards/downwards), and red numbers denote the weights.
+In the figure the (black) bottom circles are boundary components, (blue) intermediate circles are interior punctures (viewed as positive or negative when going upwards or downwards), and (red) numbers denote the weights.
 Such a family $\beta_\tau$ exists because on each component of each broken curve the sum of negative weights is greater or equal to the sum of positive weights.

 The annuli carry two marked points on their boundary circles (depicted as black dashes) which are aligned with the interior puncture.
 Again, all interior punctures carry asymptotic markers (not drawn) that are aligned with the boundary marked points, also over broken curves and are matching across each pair of positive/negative punctures.